 Knife sharpening is a time-honored tradition that people still use today and there is a great opportunity to make money sharpening knives.

 Sharpening someone else’s knife isn’t hard or time-consuming work either so this could be an excellent opportunity for anyone looking to earn some extra cash.
 You can do this service from your home or even in a public place, which makes it possible to fit the job around your current schedule.
-Knife sharpening is a great side hustle available to anyone.
+Knife sharpening is a great side hustle available to anyone (similar to starting a pressure washing business).

 Not only that, you could offer to sharpen friends’ knives for free so they’ll be impressed by how good your services are and recommend you to their family and friends too.
 By building up a client base through word of mouth, soon enough you will have more work than you can handle.
 You could even expand into other areas such as honing steel or sharpening lawnmowers blades, scissors, etc.